History of Colombia: From 2004 and on

-By 2004, the security situation of Colombia had shown some measure of an improvement, and the economy, while still fragile, had also shown some positive signs.
+By 2004, the security situation of Colombia had shown improvement, and the economy, while still fragile, had also shown some positive signs.
 On the other hand, relatively little had been accomplished in structurally solving most of the country's other grave problems, in part due to legislative and political conflicts between the administration and the Colombian Congress (including those over the controversial 2006 project to give President Álvaro Uribe the right to be re-elected), and a relative lack of freely allocated funds and credits.
 In October 2006, Uribe was re-elected by a landslide.

 Some critical observers consider in retrospect that Uribe's policies, while admittedly reducing crime and guerrilla activity, were too slanted in favor of a military solution to Colombia's internal war, neglecting grave social and human rights concerns to a certain extent.
 They hoped that Uribe's government would make serious efforts towards improving the human rights situation inside the country, protecting civilians and reducing any abuses committed by the armed forces.

 Uribe's supporters in turn believed that increased military action was a necessary prelude to any serious negotiation attempt with the guerrillas and that the increased security situation would help the government, in the long term, to focus more actively on reducing most wide-scale abuses and human rights violations on the part of both the armed groups and any rogue security forces that might have links to the paramilitaries.
 In short, these supporters maintained that the security situation needed to be stabilized in favor of the government before any other social concerns could take precedence.
-In February 2010, the constitutional court blocked President Alvaro Uribe from seeking for a new re-election.
+In February 2010, the constitutional court blocked President Alvaro Uribe from seeking re-election again.
 Uribe left the presidency in 2010.

-In 2010 Juan Manuel Santos was elected president; he was supported by ex-president Uribe, and, in fact, he owed his election mainly through having won over former Uribe supporters.
-But two years after winning the presidential election, Santos (to widespread surprise) began peace talks with FARC, which took place in Havana.
-Re-elected in 2014, Santos revived an important infrastructure program, which in fact had been planned during the Uribe administration.
+In 2010, Juan Manuel Santos was elected president; he was supported by ex-president Uribe, and he owed his election mainly through having won over former Uribe supporters.
+But two years after winning the presidential election, Santos (to widespread surprise) began peace talks with FARC. which took place in Havana.
+Re-elected in 2014, Santos revived an important infrastructure program, which had been planned during the Uribe administration.
 Focused mainly on the provision of national highways, the program was led by former vice-president Germán Vargas Lleras.